KristaRutz/CSharp-to-do-list/README.md

     - _Spec: Item List should be created with an empty list._

-  - Input: No items created get List
+  - Input: No items created
   - Output: returns empty list

+  - _Spec: A list of all the items should be maintained._

+  - Input: new Item("Walk the dog."), new Item("Go to grocery store")
+  - Output: List: Item("Walk the dog."), Item("Go to grocery store")

 ## Setup/Installation Requirements